HaxeFoundation/HaxeManual/md/manual/type-system-type-parameters.md

 }
 ```

 Both arguments `expected` and `actual` of the `equals` function have type `T`.
-This implies that for each invocation of `equals`, the two arguments must be of the same type.
-The compiler admits the first call (both arguments being of `Int`) and the second call (both arguments being of `String`), but the third attempt causes a compiler error.
+This implies that for each invocation of `equals` the two arguments must be of the same type.
+The compiler admits the first call (both arguments being of `Int`) and the second call (both arguments being of `String`) but the third attempt causes a compiler error.

 > ##### Trivia: Type parameters in expression syntax
 >
 > We often get the question why a method with type parameters cannot be called as `method<String>(x)`.
-The error messages the compiler gives are not quite helpful, but there is a simple reason for that: The above code is parsed as if both `<` and `>` were binary operators, yielding `(method < String) > (x)`.
+The error messages the compiler gives are not very helpful.
+However, there is a simple reason for that: The above code is parsed as if both `<` and `>` were binary operators, yielding `(method < String) > (x)`.

 ---